-3.0 Instrumentation
+3. Instrumentation

-The instrument used for the measurement of the atmospheric parameters used for this study is the wireless weather station shown in Figure 2, which consists of a solar panel, a rain collector that measures the amount of rainfall and a tipping bucket rain gauge that measures the rain rate, sensors that measure temperature, pressure, relative humidity, UV index dose, solar radiation, anemometer that measures wind speed and direction.
+The instrument used for the measurement of the atmospheric parameters used for this study is the wireless weather station shown in Figure 2, which consists of a solar panel that converts the sun rays into electrical energy, a rain collector that measures the amount of rainfall and a tipping bucket rain gauge that measures the rain rate, sensors that measure temperature, pressure, relative humidity, UV index dose, solar radiation, and an anemometer that measures wind speed and direction.
 It is calibrated to measure the weather parameters in 5 minutes integration time.
 The data is stored in the data logger and then copied to a computer for analysis.
-The components of the weather station are shown in Figure 3.
-The equipment was installed in all the locations considered for this study by the Centre for Atmospheric Research, (CAR) Anyigba, Kogi state.
-The centre is one of the activity centres of the National Space Research and Development Agency, (NARSDA) in Abuja Nigera.
+The components of the Weather Station are shown in Figure 3.
+The equipment was installed in all the locations considered for this study by the Centre for Atmospheric Research, (CAR) Anyigba, Kogi State.
+The centre is one of the activity centres of the National Space Research and Development Agency, (NARSDA) in Abuja Nigeria.
 Tropospheric Data Acquisition Network (TRODAN) is a unit of CAR.